KinesteX/KinesteX-SDK-ReactNative/docs/integration/plug-and-play/challenges.md

 - **Boost Activity**: Keep fitness exciting and rewarding for users.
 - **Easy Integration**: Add dynamic challenges effortlessly to your app.

+You can find exercises in our library [here](https://workout-view.kinestex.com/?tab=exercises), or create your own exercises in our [admin portal](https://admin.kinestex.com).

 # **CHALLENGE Integration Example**

 ### 1. Add `exercise` and `countdown` fields to `postData`: